 In line with the Government guidance, our campus buildings are reopening from 17 May for bookable study space and face-to-face appointments with our support services.
 We will be delivering all teaching online until further notice.

 We are committed to ensuring that you are still able to continue your learning.
 This means:

 - We’re delivering live online classes where you’ll be able to interact with your teachers and fellow students

 - We’re using a range of virtual teaching tools to continue to deliver engaging and challenging online learning and teaching

 - You’ll continue to be able to access a mix of online learning resources and your Virtual Learning Environment (VLE), via your mobile, laptop or computer

-- Our support services are all still available for you to remotely access – including library resources, study advice from our ACE Team, Careers support, and pastoral support from our Welfare Team
+- Access to all of our support services, either online, or where possible on-campus, allowing you to access – including library resources, study advice from our ACE Team, Careers support, and pastoral support from our Welfare Team

 - If you need technical support, you can also speak to our dedicated online learning support team too – they are available by emailing QAHEOnlineLearning@qa.com or calling 0345 074 7958

 We will continue to review these measures and plan to re-introduce some opportunities for you to engage in some small group face-to-face learning activities on-campus as soon as it is safe for us to do so, continuing to follow Government guidance and social distancing measures as required.